SAAS in Cloud Computing

 8. No installation on the client side

-SaaS services don’t need to require any software installation because they can be accessed directly from the service provider using an internet connection.
+SaaS services don’t require software installation because they can be accessed directly from the service provider using an internet connection.

 SaaS cloud computing disadvantages layer

-Security may be a concern for certain users because data is actually kept in the cloud.
+Security may concern certain users because data is kept in the cloud.
 However, compared to internal deployment, cloud computing is not more secure.

 2) Delayed reaction